penborter/ben_report/_drafts/2023-04-08-Aus-Airports.md

 *\*Depending on what we mean by: "oldest", and: "international airport"*

-A simple question that I couldn't find a satisfying answer to led me down this little rabbit hole.
-There were a lot of firsts going in aviation at the time (around 1910-1940).
-In this case, I think that the definition of first is simple enough, but to be *oldest* the airport has to be continually operating.
+A simple question that I couldn't find a satisfying answer to led me down this rabbit hole.
+In this case, I think that the definition of *first* is simple enough, but to be *oldest* the airport has to be continually operating.
 This lines up with a similar idea for the [oldest companies in the world](https://en.wikipedia.org/wiki/List_of_oldest_companies), which states that:

 > To be listed, a brand or company name must remain operating, either in whole or in part, since inception.